muhmdakml/RTMS.Assignment-2/README.md

 Task 3C
 - Draw the same crosshair (X * Y).
-- Move the crosshair randomly like a screensaver
+- Move the crosshair randomly like a screensaver.
-- **Extra Marks : Rotate the icon everytime it touches the wall
+- **Extra Marks : Rotate the icon everytime it touches the wall.

 Tutorial By : Muhd Akmal 25350